turneor/Ytransfer-Universal-Pool/README.md

-# Ytransfer-pool
-Ytransfer Pool Mining
-cryptonote-universal-pool
+cryptonote-forknote-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, Ytransfer, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.